Robert Gibbons (poet): Recent writing

 Gibbons' political writing emerged in 2006.
-In September of the previous year, he & his second wife, Kathleen (née Thompson) marched with other protesters against two wars & the Bush Administration's mishandling of Hurricane Katrina.
+In September of the previous year, he and his second wife, Kathleen (née Thompson) marched with other protesters against two wars & the Bush Administration's mishandling of Hurricane Katrina.
 His work was included in the anthology, The Other Side of Sorrow: Poets Speak Out about Conflict, War, and Peace published by The Poetry Society of New Hampshire, edited by Patricia Frisella & Cicely Buckley.
 He received a $10,000 grant from the John Anson Kittredge Educational Fund in order to travel to Scotland & read his work at the Poetry & Politics Conference held at the University of Stirling in July 2006.
 Ben Bollig, Oxford University also participated in this conference and has featured Gibbons' work in writing and read it at subsequent Oxford events.
 In 2013 Gibbons was the poetry keynote at the second annual European Beat Studies Network conference, held in Aalborg, Denmark.

 Gibbons wrote eight books in eight years.
-His newest publisher, Geoff Gronlund, Nine Point Publishing, (Rhythm of Desire & Resistance, [limited edition chapbook], This Time, & Traveling Companion) sent the author to the opening of the Clyfford Still Museum in Denver in November 2011, where he met with longtime friend & curator of the inaugural exhibition, David Anfam.
+His newest publisher, Geoff Gronlund, Nine Point Publishing, (Rhythm of Desire & Resistance, [limited edition chapbook], This Time, & Traveling Companion) sent the author to the opening of the Clyfford Still Museum in Denver in November 2011, where he met with longtime friend and curator of the inaugural exhibition, David Anfam.
 The result of the trip is a series of prose pieces tracing the similarities in approaches to art in language by Charles Olson & in paint by Clyfford Still.
 The resulting chapbook, Olson/Still: Crossroad appeared from Nine Point Publishing in 2013 in an edition of one hundred copies.